Miserlou/Zappa/README.md

 ## Contributing

-This project is still young, so there is still plenty to be done.
-Contributions are more than welcome!
+This project is still young, so there is still plenty to be done Contributions are more than welcome!

 Please file tickets for discussion before submitting patches.
 Pull requests should target `master` and should leave Zappa in a "shippable" state if merged.

 If you are adding a non-trivial amount of new code, please include a functioning test in your PR.
 For AWS calls, we use the `placebo` library, which you can learn to use [in their README](https://github.com/garnaat/placebo#usage-as-a-decorator).
 The test suite will be run by [Travis CI](https://travis-ci.org/Miserlou/Zappa) once you open a pull request.

 Please include the GitHub issue or pull request URL that has discussion related to your changes as a comment in the code ([example](https://github.com/Miserlou/Zappa/blob/fae2925431b820eaedf088a632022e4120a29f89/zappa/zappa.py#L241-L243)).
 This greatly helps for project maintainability, as it allows us to trace back use cases and explain decision making.
 Similarly, please make sure that you meet all of the requirements listed in the [pull request template](https://raw.githubusercontent.com/Miserlou/Zappa/master/.github/PULL_REQUEST_TEMPLATE.md).

 Please feel free to work on any open ticket, especially any ticket marked with the "help-wanted" label.
-If you get stuck or want to discuss an issue further, please join [our Slack channel](https://slack.zappa.io), where you'll find a community of smart and interesting people working dilligently on hard problems.
+If you get stuck or want to discuss an issue further, please join [our Slack channel](https://slack.zappa.io), where you'll find a community of smart and interesting people working diligently on hard problems.

-Zappa does not intend to conform to PEP8, isolate your commits so that changes to functionality with changes made by your linter.
+Zappa does not intend to conform to PEP-8; isolate your commits so that changes to functionality with changes made by your linter.

 #### Using a Local Repo

 To use the git HEAD, you *probably can't* use `pip install -e `.
 Instead, you should clone the repo to your machine and then `pip install /path/to/zappa/repo` or `ln -s /path/to/zappa/repo/zappa zappa` in your local project.

 ## Patrons